Online Jewish Education

 build connections between people and communities?

-To address this gap in knowledge and to prepare the field of Jewish education for a future which will almost certainly include an enormous online component, scholars and researchers are investigating the implications of synchronous, online learning for the future of Jewish education.
+To address this gap in knowledge and to prepare the field of Jewish education for a future which will almost certainly include an enormous online component, scholars and researchers investigated the implications of synchronous, online learning for the future of Jewish education.

 Across life-stages and settings, but focused on the teaching and learning of Jewish texts online, the studies explored the following questions: